osamaramihafez/shopifyProject/README.md

 - Node
 - Docker

+Obviously, you'll need to run `npm install` in the parent directory before executing any scripts.

 ## Running the project
 To run the entire project you can execute the following in your terminal: `sh run_everything.sh`